AdamBoley/Project-Beergate/README.md

 Fix spelling error bug in reviews/admin.py causing the mass comment disapprove method to not display

 Whilst testing responsiveness to smaller screen sizes, I noted that the navbar nav-items became misaligned at between the LG and XXL breakpoints (992px to 1400px), before collapsing behind the burger icon at less than 992px.
 I changed the navbar collapse breakpoint to XXL to stop this happening.
 I should note however that this was only an issue when signed-in, due to the greater number of nav-item links.

+I added the 'served_as' field to the admin list_filter and list_display control variables

+I also noted that the review field of the admin comments page was displaying the output of the Review model magic string method.
+Since the magic string method appears to be used only here, I modified the output of said method to return only the name of the review.
+This made the the admin comments page clearer